marcelpatrick/drone_pursuit/drone_pursuit_tutorial.md

 **Why buildings and walls face random directions.** A box that always faces the camera squarely shows one flat face; random headings show corners and two faces at once, which produces the diagonal edges and shading changes a real street or courtyard has.

+**Why each part gets its own colour rather than one colour for the whole drone.** Real drones mix colours — a white body with black arms, orange propeller guards, a grey battery — so independent colours per part cover those combinations.
+The original-paint looks, shown in the other half of the frames, keep the realistic single-scheme case in the dataset.

 **The Python `for` loops run once, when the script starts,** not once per frame.
 They write one randomiser per object into Replicator's graph (the list of instructions Replicator replays on every captured frame), which is why each object can have its own strip, height and scale.

 </details>

-### Step 6 — Generate 20 trial frames, inspect them, then regenerate the production batch
+### Step 7 — Generate 20 trial frames, inspect them, then regenerate the production batch

 <details>
-<summary>Expand Step 6</summary>
+<summary>Expand Step 7</summary>

 > **Environment:** `env_drone`